-Successful candidates for admission to the ABA Certificate Program must have a bachelor’s degree which can be in any discipline, a strong academic background, and show potential to contribute to the field.
-Once your application is complete, an interview for admission will be scheduled.
+Successful candidates for admission to the ABA Certificate Program or Master of Science in Applied Behavior Analysis must have a bachelor’s degree (which can be in any discipline), a strong academic background, and show potential to contribute to the field.
+Once the application is complete, an interview for admission will be scheduled.
 Interviews are in a small group format with a few applicants meeting with the Program Director.

 Additional requirements exist for eligibility to sit for the BCBA examination.
 These can be complicated, so applicants are encouraged to seek clarification by attending a Visiting Day, reading the Behavior Analyst Certification Board BCBA eligibility standards or contacting the ABA Program Director.